finite-loop/finiteloop/src/pages/offerings/software_engg.md

 align: left
 ---

-We handcraft software products that are beautiful inside out.
+We handcraft software that is beautiful inside out.
 At heart we are coders.